aobaruwa/DistributedCaching/README.md

-# OptDistributedCache2
+# Consistency in Distributed Cache Systems
-Working Distributed Cache
+Consistency in Distributed Cache System.